 What alternatives are there to a specific medication?

 Before the medication is prescribed, ask if there are alternative therapies.
-And after an antipsychotic is prescribed, if this isn’t working or the side effects outweigh the benefits, can we use a different medication?
+After an antipsychotic is prescribed, ask whether a different medication can be used instead, particularly if it doesn’t seem to be helping or the side effects outweigh the benefits.

-“I think it’s really important for families and patients to understand who’s making these medication decisions,” Brownlowe says, because in some systems, it’s not always clear who’s making those prescribing decisions and why.
+“I think it’s really important for families and patients to understand who’s making these medication decisions,” Brownlowe says.
+In some systems, she adds, it’s not always clear who’s making those prescribing decisions and why.

 Is there another condition that could be causing these issues aside from dementia?
 Brownlowe gives the example of a urinary tract infection.

-“Older folks don’t always have the same symptoms” as younger adults when they get a urinary tract infection.
+“Older folks don’t always have the same symptoms” as younger adults when they get a urinary tract infection, she says.
 “Some of the early symptoms in older adults might be changes in mental status, confusion, agitation and aggression.”
-So, if your loved one has exhibited a change in behavior, ask what else it could be — and for a comprehensive medical assessment, including blood work or a urine test — before jumping to an antipsychotic medication.

 Is there an environmental trigger?